Khauri/Makro-kit/website/routes/tutorials/index.md

 # Tutorials

-This page tests loading a markdown file to the website.
+This page contains tutorials to help you get started using Makro-kit.